mdaca/privategpt/README.md

 # MDACA PrivateGPT - Solution Accelerator
-## Unleash the Power of Azure Open AI or Open AI APIs with your Private Content
+## Unleash the Power of AWS Bedrock, Azure Open AI or the Open AI APIs with your Private Content

 ChatGPT has grown explosively in popularity as we all know now.
 Business users across the globe often tap into the public service to work more productively or act as a creative assistant.

 However, ChatGPT risks exposing confidential intellectual property.
 One option is to block corporate access to ChatGPT, but people always find workarounds.
 This also limits the powerful capabilities of ChatGPT and reduces employee productivity and their work experience.

 MDACA PrivateGPT is our enterprise option.
-This is the exact same service but offered as your private ChatGPT.

 ![](/images/highlevel.png)

 ### Benefits are:

-**1. Private:** Built-in guarantees around the privacy of your data and fully isolated from those operated by OpenAI.
+**1. Private:** Built-in guarantees around the privacy of your data and fully isolated.

 **2. Controlled:** Network traffic can be fully isolated to your network and other enterprise grade security controls are built in.

-**3. Value:** Deliver added business value with your own internal data sources (plug and play) or use plug-ins to integrate with your internal services (e.g., ServiceNow, etc).
+**3. Value:** Deliver added business value with your own internal data sources (plug and play) or develop plug-ins to integrate with your internal services (e.g., ServiceNow, etc).

 **4. Knowledge Stores:** Ask questions over hundreds of pages or your own content and webpages.